Alright, time to tackle Part 2 of this huge Guide: Create Windows 10 Image for Deployment with FOG Server.

 I hope those last steps are clear.
 It’s far easier to just associate an Image ID within the Host Registration Process than doing everything via the Web Interface.
 Saves a ton of time.

-I use FOG a while now and I’m still very satisfied with how easy it is once it’s running.
+I use FOG for a while now and I’m still very satisfied with how easy it is once it’s running.

 I will keep using it until I need a different solution one day.